CareSet/DURC/README.md

 # DURC
 DURC is reverse CRUD

-Builds Laravel Eloquent models and views by reading from the database assuming the DB follows some rules.
+DURC is an artisan console command that builds Laravel Eloquent models and views by reading from the database assuming the DB follows some rules.

+DURC:mine will mine your databases using the structural rules listed below, and generate a configuration file.
+DURC:write will use the configuration file to generate basic CRUD components for a Laravel system.

 ## Installation